 - Purchase school-approved uniforms for clinical experiences.

-- Obtain current CPR certification (Healthcare Provider) must be from American Heart Association.
+- Obtain current CPR certification (Healthcare Provider).
+Must be from American Heart Association.

 - Have a completed Physical Form completed by your physician.

-- Complete all required immunizations and provide copies of immunization records.
+- Complete all required immunizations.

 - Complete a TB (Tuberculosis) skin test and provide a copy of the results annually.